 The other 9 finalists will receive comments on their compositions from Judith Weir.
 They were Éire Lavery (Beverley Joint Sixth Form), Scott Manson (Bucksburn Academy), Marie-Louis Ptohos (St Albans High School for Girls) and Edward Tait (Purcell School) in the 18 years and under category and Mason Birch, Tim Feasey (University of Southampton), Finn Rawlings (Exeter University), Ella Roberts (Royal Welsh College of Music and Drama) and Barnabas Sharp (Royal Holloway, University of London) in the 19-25 years category.

-Details of the 2020 Benslow Music Young Composers Competition featuring the London Klezmer Quartet will be available at www.benslowmusic.org in the summer.
+Details of the 2020 Benslow Music Young Composers Competition featuring the London Klezmer Quartet are available here.

 Joe Berry (age 15) lives in Bournemouth and having grown up in a musical family he took an interest in composition at an early age.
 Joe started the piano when he was 6 and the viola at age 10.
 He is principal viola in the award winning Wessex Youth Orchestra as well as a founder member of a string quartet - the Capriccioso Quartet - based in Bournemouth.
 The quartet is touring to Italy this summer to take part in a Music Festival in Congeliano whilst the orchestra is performing concerts in Holland.
 In 2018 Joe gained a highly commended award in his age category of the BBC Music Inspire composition competition.
 He has had one of his orchestral pieces performed by the Dorset Chamber Orchestra in 2018 and another is commissioned for March this year.
 He has recently finished composing his second string quartet.
 When not taking part in musical activities Joe has a love of languages and Chinese food! https://www.facebook.com/capricciosoquartet/